johtela/litscript/introduction.md

 [Jupyter] which enable this, so technology is not the biggest obstacle, clearly.

 As with testing, it's best to keep the approach practical and not aim for overly ambitious goals.
-We should not all try to write books or publications but rather use the tools to communicate different things to different audiences.
+Maybe we should not aspire to write top-quality books or publications but rather use these tools to communicate different things to different audiences.
 If you write just for yourself (solo developer project, for example) you can keep the bar real low.
 Other target audiences might include users, developers, testers, UX designers, sysadmins, devops engineers, or other stakeholders.
-By thinking what information you want to convey and to whom, it's easier to keep your documentation more concise.
+By thinking what information you want to convey and to whom, it's easier to keep the scope of your documentation more concise.

 The best part is that literate programming and web technologies allow you to integrate documentation to your product in new ways.
 That is the biggest opportunity of the paradigm and the reason why there is still space for innovation.

-## Necessity Is the Mother of Invention
+## Literate Web Development with LiTScript

+Here are some examples, how you can use LiTScript in your projects.
+Some use cases resemble "traditional" literate programming workflow, the others use the LiTScript more like a web build toolkit.

 Like for Knuth, my motivation for writing LiTScript arose from personal need.
 I needed a tool to _easily_ create professional-looking web sites for my